Independence Day (United States): Celebration gallery

-Fireworks over the National Mall in Washington, D.C., every July 4 are preceded by a concert known as A Capitol Fourth, which takes place outside the U.S. Capitol and is televised on the American public television network PBS.
+Fireworks over the National Mall in Washington, D.C., every July 4 are preceded by a concert program known as A Capitol Fourth, which takes place outside the U.S. Capitol and is televised on the American public television network PBS.

 In addition to a fireworks show, Miami, Florida, lights one of its tallest buildings with the patriotic red, white and blue color scheme on Independence Day.

 New York City's fireworks display, shown above over the East Village, is sponsored by Macy's and is the largest in the country.

 Towns of all sizes hold celebrations.
 Shown here is a fireworks display in America's most eastern town, Lubec, Maine, population 1,300.
 Canada is across the channel to the right.